-I highly recommend you start practicing how to implement Windows Virtual Desktop in the enterprise by following the online course and the step-by-step guide below:
+I highly recommend you start practicing how to implement Azure Virtual Desktop in the enterprise by following the online course and the step-by-step guide below:

-- Implementing Windows Virtual Desktop: Windows Virtual Desktop Overview and Architecture.
+- Implementing Azure Virtual Desktop: Azure Virtual Desktop Overview and Architecture.

-- Implementing Windows Virtual Desktop: WVD Deployment, Profile management, Identity, and Security.
+- Implementing Azure Virtual Desktop: WVD Deployment, Profile management, Identity, and Security.

-- Implementing Windows Virtual Desktop: WVD Infrastructure Management.
+- Implementing Azure Virtual Desktop: WVD Infrastructure Management.

-- Implementing Windows Virtual Desktop: WVD Assessment, Migration, and Optimization.
+- Implementing Azure Virtual Desktop: WVD Assessment, Migration, and Optimization.

-- Hands-on lab preparation guide: Implementing Windows Virtual Desktop in the enterprise.
+- Hands-on lab preparation guide: Implementing Azure Virtual Desktop in the enterprise.

-- Hands-on lab step-by-step guide: Implementing Windows Virtual Desktop in the enterprise.
+- Hands-on lab step-by-step guide: Implementing Azure Virtual Desktop in the enterprise.

 The hands-on lab is brought to you by Microsoft Cloud Workshop.